codechips/vastai-forge-ui/docs/vast-ai.md

 - `GPU_COUNT`: Number of GPU devices
 - `PUBLIC_IPADDR`: Instance's public IP address
 - `SSH_PUBLIC_KEY`: Account SSH public key
+- `OPEN_BUTTON_PORT`: Port number that will be linked to the "Open" button in the Vast.ai interface.
+This allows you to specify which service should be easily accessible via the UI

 #### Custom Variables
 - Can be set using `-e` flag